 Some of the greatest people in all Scripture are people who blew it big time.
 Moses: Murderer; Paul: Murderer.
 You think they got forgiven?
 You bet.
 Did they experience great times with God?
 Yes.
 Were they used mightily by God?
 Yes.
 Was there baggage, hurt, pain, tough issues?
 Yes.

 Six, “Resolve to use past failures for ministry.”
-You heard it from Jim, didn’t you?
 Here we have a drug dealer.
 This is a great story.
 We have a drug dealer from Alaska and I remember the first time, we had a little room that we called the library.
 We had two boxes of books and a little area.

 And I remember he and Diane coming in, I remember the first weekend, I don’t know why I remember, and I introduced them to Theresa and we talked and got to know them.
 I had no idea what was going on in their life.